alchemy-fullstack-js-spring-2018/budget-tracker/LAB.md

 * should display the category's name and budget
 * should display a delete button
   * `onClick` the category should be removed from the application state
-* should display a CategoryForm
+* XXXXXshould display a CategoryFormXXXXXXX
   * `onComplete` the form should update the component in the application state
 * STRETCH: Provide an edit button to toggle editing state